iNaturalist: Participate as a Citizen Scientist for Biodiversity

 This post was originally published in May 2023

-I have had a hunch lately that the cost of mason bee cocoons has followed the pattern we see in the rest of the industries and has risen considerably so i have done some comparisons with my prices with an American and a Canadian company.
+I have had a hunch lately that the cost of mason bee cocoons has followed the pattern we see in the rest of the industries and has risen considerably so I have done some comparisons with my prices with an American and Canadian companies.

 BC Bee, Beekeeping Supply: (Canadian)